Zen to Go Logo

 5. Measure, adjust, and celebrate results

-How leaders can be champions of wellness
+How leaders can champion wellness

-Extraordinary skills are not needed, only a real commitment to daily actions that have a massive impact on team morale.
+You don’t need extraordinary skills, just a real commitment to daily actions that have a massive impact on team morale.

 Key practices that make a difference: